• Skip to main content

 Cork trees in Portugal

 Driving through the Alentejo region of eastern Portugal, we passed hundreds of cork trees lining the road.
-To us, this was new and exciting as I had no idea that cork grows on trees.
+This was new and exciting to us as I had no idea that cork grows on trees.
 Portugal and Spain are home to over half of the world’s cork forests.

 The images below are: